palamago/shared-links-ranking/README.md

 ## Openshift Laravel Quickstart
 This is an Openshift Quickstart for Laravel 4.

+### Installation - Using PHP and MySQL Cartridges
+You will need to install the PHP5.4 and MySQL5.5 cartridges before installing this quickstart for Laravel.

+### Installation - Using Openshift Origin Instant App
-It has been configured to utilize your Openshift Origin installation.
+This Quickstart is also configured to utilize your Openshift Origin installation.
 To provide Laravel 4 as an instant app for Openshift Origin, you will need to modify `/etc/openshift/quickstarts.json` and add the following to the end of the file

 ```json
 {
 	"quickstart": {